Skip to content

 Use Secure DNS settings in Edge browser

-Repair Edge Browser
+Method 4: Repair Edge Browser

-Microsoft has baked in a repair feature for some of its built-in apps, and Edge is among them.
-This feature checks for all the underlying issues related to that app and then rectifies them accordingly.
+Microsoft has baked a repair feature for some of its built-in apps, including the Edge app.
+This feature troubleshoots all the underlying issues and then rectifies them accordingly.
+Here are the steps to repair:

 1. Keypress Windows + I shortcut keys to open the Settings menu.

-2. Switch to the Apps tab from the left pane, and select the Apps & Feature option.
+2. Switch to the Apps tab from the left pane and select the Apps & Feature option.

 Apps and Features page in Windows PC

-4. Select Modify option command.
+4. Select the Modify option command.

 Modify Microsoft Edge browser from Apps and Features settingsIt will open the Repair window.